Supervision Requirements for Children

 Classes are held at the Athletic Centre, Goldring Centre for High Performance Sport and Varsity Centre.
 All participants must enter with a GREEN facility access pass.
 Please ensure that you leave enough time prior to the start of class to pick up your pass on the first day.
 Remember that if you leave the premise for any reason and wish to re-enter you will need to show your green facility access pass.

-If you have forgotten or lost your pass please ask for a replacement at the main office for Athletic Centre programs or at the Varsity Pavilion for Varsity Centre programs.
-There is a $5 charge for the third replacement card in a term.
-Please remember your card!
+If you have forgotten or lost your green pass please ask for a replacement at the Athletic Centre Main Office or at the Varsity Pavilion.
+Please note that there is a $5 charge for the third replacement card in a term.

 For the safety and security of all our members and participants, we enforce a “no card, no entry” policy.